-(Note 1) Valuation methodologies used for estimating fair values for financial instruments
+(Note 1) Explanation of valuation techniques used for calculation of fair values and inputs for calculation of fair values Assets

-For due from banks that do not mature or have a maturity under 3 months, the carrying amount is used as fair value because fair value resembles the carrying amount.
-For due from banks that have a maturity over 3 months, fair value is based on the current price calculated by discounting future cash flow by the risk free rate (the standard Japanese government bond rate) based on the appropriate deposit term.
+For cash and due from banks that do not mature or have a maturity under 3 months, the carrying amount is used as fair value because fair value resembles the carrying amount, classified into level 2 fair value.

+For due from banks that have a maturity over 3 months, fair value is based on the current price calculated by discounting future cash flow by the risk free rate (the standard Japanese government bond rate) based on the appropriate deposit term, classified into level 2 fair value.